Hettie Anderson: Likenesses

-In addition to Saint-Gaudens’ portrayals of Anderson at the Sherman Monument and on $20 gold coins, reduced-size bronze versions of Victory belong to institutions including the Metropolitan Museum of Art (no. 17.90.1), Toledo Museum of Art (no. 1986.34), Carnegie Museum of Art (19.5.2), Arlington National Cemetery, and Saint-Gaudens National Historical Park in Cornish, New Hampshire.
+In addition to Saint-Gaudens' portrayals of Anderson at the Sherman Monument and on $20 gold coins, reduced-size bronze versions of Victory belong to institutions including the Metropolitan Museum of Art (no. 17.90.1), Toledo Museum of Art (no. 1986.34), Carnegie Museum of Art (19.5.2), Arlington National Cemetery, and Saint-Gaudens National Historical Park in Cornish, New Hampshire.

 In 1897, Anders Zorn depicted her taking a break while posing for Saint-Gaudens; etchings of the scene survive at institutions including the Art Institute of Chicago (1913.1018), Metropolitan Museum (no. 17.3.726), Isabella Stewart Gardner Museum (4.2.r.161), Boston Public Library (18_07_000126), Saint-Gaudens National Historical Park, National Portrait Gallery (NPG.73.37) and Zorn Museum in Mora, Sweden.
-The Smithsonian Institution owns De Witt Ward’s photos (JUL J0006125 and JUL J0021700) of her Saint-Gaudens bronze bust, extant in a private collection, as well as a photo of the $20 coin prototype (JUL J0021689).
+The Smithsonian Institution owns De Witt Ward's photos (JUL J0006125 and JUL J0021700) of her Saint-Gaudens bronze bust as well as a photo of the $20 coin prototype (JUL J0021689).
 The bust has been shown in recent years at institutions including the Musée des Augustins in Toulouse in 1999.
-In the 1890s, she posed for John La Farge while he was portraying a Greek goddess in Athens, a mural at the Bowdoin College Museum of Art's Walker Art Building.
+On November 17, 2023, it was sold for $200,000 at Heritage Auctions in Dallas.
+In the 1890s, Anderson posed for John La Farge while he was portraying a Greek goddess in Athens, a mural at the Bowdoin College Museum of Art's Walker Art Building.
 (In 1911 she paid $25 for a La Farge watercolor of a Samoan lagoon scene, whereabouts now unknown, at American Art Galleries' sale of his estate.)
 An oil-on-canvas bust sketch said to be a portrait of her by Daniel Chester French survives at his home, Chesterwood, in Stockbridge, Massachusetts, along with his plaster casts of her right foot and right hand.

 Papers

-Anderson’s correspondence about the Saint-Gaudens bust survives at the Metropolitan Museum of Art (which also owns correspondence about her Met employment), Indianapolis Museum of Art, Dartmouth College Library (Augustus Saint-Gaudens papers, ML-4, Box 31, Folder 4), and Archives of American Art (Carnegie Institute, Museum of Art records, 1883-1962, bulk 1885-1962: Series 1: Correspondence, 1883-1962, Box 7, Folder 59).
+Anderson's correspondence about the Saint-Gaudens bust survives at the Metropolitan Museum of Art (which also owns correspondence about her Met employment), Indianapolis Museum of Art, Dartmouth College Library (Augustus Saint-Gaudens papers, ML-4, Box 31, Folder 4), and Archives of American Art (Carnegie Institute, Museum of Art records, 1883–1962, bulk 1885-1962: Series 1: Correspondence, 1883–1962, Box 7, Folder 59).